 Our team was unanimous about the decision to use a wordmark for Mikva's visual identity.
 The choice fits the organization's action-oriented character and focus on conversation and immediacy.

 Set in Cooper Black italic, Mikva's name stands apart, lending itself well to campaign buttons, t-shirts, and other brand expressions.
 The result is a wordmark with an authentic, stylish retro vibe.
 For the bulk of its written communications, we choose the Neue Haas Grotesk typeface, using Cooper Black for extra punch where needed.
 We also developed a bold colour palette to amplify the organization's impactful messaging.

-A new website featuring an invigorated brand was then developed as a means to communicate the weight of civics issues and solutions and to advance Mikva Challenge’s Action Civics educational framework through stories and proof cases.
-We worked with the organization to reduce, reorganize, and reinvigorate its web content into a well-organized, efficient, focused, and colorful new site.
-First time visitors are now presented immediately with a single, powerful statement: Democracy is a verb.
-Beside it, a cursor blinks with a sense of immediacy, signalling the importance of the next moment and of taking action, now.
+We developed Mikva's new website featuring its invigorated brand and using stories and proof cases to convey the weight of civics issues and solutions and to advance Mikva's educational framework.
+Working alongside the organization, we reduced and reorganized its online content to build a more organized and efficient website.
+Greeting visitors to the homepage is a single, powerful statement: Democracy is a verb.
+Beside it, a cursor blinks with a sense of immediacy, signalling the importance of the next moment and of taking action now.